Updated For Kodi 18!

 By default, Kodi will choose the folder name as the name for the share, but you can change the name of the share in the Enter a Name for the Media Source box.

-As I mentioned earlier, one of the big improvements to the Music Library is that it will automatically ask you if you want to add the media from this source to your library.
+As I mentioned earlier, one of the big improvements to the Music Library is that it will automatically ask you if you want to add media from this source to your library.
 Unless you’re adding multiple folders and want to scan at the end, I would always select Yes.

-Scanning your Music Library will usually take considerably longer than scanning your Video Library.
+Scanning your Music will usually take considerably longer than scanning your Video Library.
 Most of us have libraries with several thousand songs in them, and that can be time-consuming to scan and index.
 Be patient here.

 Once Kodi finishes, you’ll find the recently added albums on top of the main ribbon on the Kodi home window.